 this book is on almost every "best of gothic horror" list on the planet, so maybe my expectations were too high

-it's certainly gothic, and jackson executes her narrator's disordered, childish mind with a lot of skill. the house and its surroundings are vividly sketched. reading it is like looking into one of those super detailed miniature dioramas you find at museums. when i was finally done, i asked myself why i enjoy gormenghast but not this. there are way more similarities than i would've guessed when i first started
+it's certainly gothic, and jackson executes her narrator's disordered, childish mind with a lot of skill. the house and its surroundings are vividly sketched. reading it is like looking into one of those super detailed miniature dioramas you find at museums. when i finally done, i asked myself why i enjoy but not this. there are way more similarities than i would've guessed when i first started

 i tried to read this twice and thought similarly! her short stories seem a little bit stronger